 Kansas PTA is proud to sponsor, support and encourage our students in grades 5-12 to write an essay or poem on the selected theme for the Citizenship Writing Program.
 This theme changes every year and encourages students to think about Citizenship in a broad sense.

-The 2023-2024 Citizenship theme is "I Will Lift Others Up By..."
+The 2024-2025 Citizenship theme is "Small things I can do to impact my community are..."